 Do you remember when you were a child you were expected to be seen, not heard?
 In school, you were discouraged from asking too many questions?
-The times my friend, they have changed.
+School classrooms are very different now.

 At B.D.
-Somani International School we celebrate questions.
+Somani International School, we celebrate questions.
 Our school follows a progressive approach to learning and a blend of internationally recognised frameworks that foster inquiry and investigation.
-And it starts with a child’s first day at our school.
+And it starts with your child’s very first day at school.

-When a child asks a question, we don’t give them the answers.
-Using a gentle, nurturing Socratic approach, we encourage them to discover the answers for themselves.
-This invariably leads them down a rabbit hole of discovery – of themselves and the world they inhabit.
+When a child asks a question in class, we don’t give them the answer.
+Using a gentle, nurturing Socratic approach, we encourage them to discover answers for themselves.
+This invariably leads them down an intriguing process of more questions and discovery – about themselves and the world they inhabit.

 In addition to fostering curiosity, observation, and inquiry, we emphasise independence, collaboration, free spirit, honesty, respect for self and others and ownership of actions.